Pet Care Home

-The Golden Retriever is a very popular pet that virtually gets along with everybody, not only its family and strangers, but just about all other types of pets too.
+The Golden Retriever is a very popular pet dog that pretty much gets along with everybody.
+This breed will be great friends, not only with its family, but with strangers too.
+On top of that, Yellow Retrievers get along with just about all other types of pets as well.

-Golden Retrievers make great family pets.
-They are charming, gentle and patient.
+The Golden Retrievers are medium sized dogs that are charming, gentle and patient.
 They thrive on human companionship, and they train very well.
+The Goldie is an all around dog that makes a great family pet.
 When selecting a Golden Retriever, check for hip problems, eye defects, Von Willebrand’s disease, and heart problems.

 Common Name(s)